The Crooked Treehouse

 A few years ago, I was asked to come up with a Doctor Who In 50 Episodes List on Facebook.
 For people who wanted to get really into the series without getting Super Really Into The Series.
 With over fifty years worth of episodes, the prospect of becoming a fan of Doctor Who can be completely daunting.

-Garden variety Who Guides advise you to start at the beginning of the 2005 reboot, or at the beginning of Stephen Moffat's tenure as The Doctor, and progress forward until you catch up.
+Garden variety Who Guides advise you to start at the beginning of the 2005 reboot, or at the beginning of David Tennant's tenure as The Doctor, and progress forward until you catch up.
 One slightly more creative method suggests you start with The Eleventh Hour (the first Eleventh Doctor episode, also the beginning of Moffat's run on the show) watch up to the final episode before the 50th Anniversary special, and then Go Back to the beginning of the reboot until you get back to Eleventh Hour, and then skip back to the 50th Anniversary special.
 I like the creativity, but there are a Ton of Bad to Awful episodes of Doctor Who in every season, and if you're not a super fan, why subject yourself to them.

 There is also The Complete Masochists Order of Doctor Who, which says start with the first episode from 1963, and keep going until you eventually catch up.